ElAyInDeOh/KeyloggerGarbage/README.md

 Variable Timing – Adds randomness to input timing to avoid predictable patterns

+🛡️ Threats KeyloggerGarbage Helps Against
+These are the most common types of keyloggers and scenarios where your tool can actually make a difference:

+✅ Effectively Obfuscated By KeyloggerGarbage
+Global hook-based keyloggers
+(using SetWindowsHookEx to capture keystrokes)

+Polling-based keyloggers
+(using GetAsyncKeyState() or similar to check key states repeatedly)

+Basic hardware keyloggers
+(USB/PS2 inline devices that log raw input without analysis)

+Amateur keyloggers from GitHub or pastebin-type sources (quick DIY keylogger scripts)

+Phishing payloads
+(keyloggers bundled in fake game cracks, cheat engines, keygens, etc.)

+Freeware spy tools
+(simple "monitoring" programs disguised as productivity tools)

+Parental control/snooping apps
+(used to track kids, spouses, or roommates)

+Employee monitoring software
+(basic surveillance tools some companies use to track keystrokes)

+Less sophisticated RATs
+(Remote Access Trojans that include keylogging but use common techniques)

+Malware with low-level obfuscation
+(mass-distributed malware that adds a keylogger as one of its functions)

 ⚙️ System Requirements
 Windows 7, 8, 10, or 11